matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 making before.
 I think that because we are so familiar with this, we are absolutely, completely blind to it.
-And when we choose languages, or when people choose different languages, a lot of times they make the decision on very superficial differences like the syntax, or perhaps sort of this makes me feel good, expressivity differences, which I admit completely are real and valid, but they are somewhat emotional.
+And when we choose languages, or when people choose different languages, a lot of times they make the decisions on very superficial differences like the syntax, or perhaps sort of this makes me feel good, expressivity differences, which I admit completely are real and valid, but they are somewhat emotional.